breejs/bree/UPGRADING.md

   * The method `stop()` is now a Promise (**but you do not need to `await` it** if you already called `await bree.start()` or `await bree.init()` or `await bree.run()` nor any of the methods listed below).

 * We've also refactored synchronous methods such as `fs.statSync` to `fs.promises.stat` and made job validation asynchronous.

-* Since we use `await import(...)` and use dynamic imports (as opposed to v8 behavior which was to use `require`), we will automatically fetch the `root` directory file for a file of `defaultRootIndex` (this is configurable, see the new option added).

 * Plugins that extend `bree.init()` may need rewritten, as `bree.init()` is now a Promise.